New How-To Guide For Interviewing Survivors of Sexual and Gender-Based Violence

 For years WITNESS has worked with activists campaigning to end gender-based violence globally.
 We know that it can be incredibly painful to share a personal experience of sexual violence.
 Many survivors of rape in the U.S. military cited fears of their stories being brushed aside, not having their voices heard, of being attacked again.
 We also know that it is also challenging to ask someone to share his or her experience with you on film.
 Through our work, it became clear there was a need for guidance on how to conduct these interviews safely, effectively and ethically.

 The Guide is intended for human rights activists, citizen witnesses, citizen journalists and professional journalists and anyone else who might be conducting interviews with survivors.
-It is currently available in English with translations coming soon in Afrikaans, Arabic, Shona, Spanish, and Zulu.
-An earlier version is available in Swahili.
+It is currently available in English, French and Spanish with translations coming soon in Arabic, Portuguese, Shona, Swahili and Zulu.

 Here’s an overview of what is included in the Guide: